stellar/stellar-core/CONTRIBUTING.md

-Continuous integration tests automatically run the `--check-test-tx-meta` mode against a pair of captured baseline directories stored in the repository, called `test-tx-meta-baseline-current` (for the current protocol) and `text-tx-meta-baseline-next` (for the next protocol).
-If you make _intentional_ changes to the semantics of any transactions, or add any new transactions that need to have their hashes recorded, you can re-record the baseline using a command like:
+Continuous integration tests automatically run the `--check-test-tx-meta` mode against a pair of captured baseline directories stored in the repository, called `test-tx-meta-baseline/current` (for the current protocol) and `text-tx-meta-baseline/next` (for the next protocol).

-    stellar-core test [tx] --all-versions --rng-seed 12345 --record-test-tx-meta test-tx-meta-baseline-current

-for a build with only the current protocol enabled, and:

-    stellar-core test [tx] --all-versions --rng-seed 12345 --record-test-tx-meta test-tx-meta-baseline-next

-for a build configured with `--enable-next-protocol-version-unsafe-for-production`.
+If you make _intentional_changes to the semantics of any transaction, or modify tests, you can re-record the baseline in two ways.

 These commands will rewrite the baseline files, which are human-readable JSON files.
 You should then inspect to see that only the transactions you expected to see change did so.
 If so, commit the changes as a new set of baselines for future tests.

+### having automation push to your branch in Github (easiest)

+For this, all you need to do is push the latest `master` branch from upstream to your `master` branch in your fork (running something like `git push origin master:master`), and ensure that "Github actions" are enabled (they should be by default) in your fork.

+After that, commits authored by "github-actions-bot" get automatically added to branches in your fork as needed.
+If you want to keep those changes and continue to work on your branch, you'll have to "pull" them back to your local branch (`git pull origin myBranch`), otherwise you can (after fixing your code) discard them by force pushing your branch (`git push -f origin myBranch`), but this will associate "meta changes" to your Github user, which is probably not what you want.

+### generate changes manually

+For this, you will need two builds: one compiled normally, and the other "next" configured with the future protocol version enabled.

+Using a command like:

+    stellar-core test [tx] --all-versions --rng-seed 12345 --record-test-tx-meta test-tx-meta-baseline/current

+for a build with only the current protocol enabled, and:

+    stellar-core test [tx] --all-versions --rng-seed 12345 --record-test-tx-meta test-tx-meta-baseline/next

+for a build configured with `--enable-next-protocol-version-unsafe-for-production`.